-During the first half of the year, sales decreased by 1% compared to the same period last year.
-Currency-adjusted sales fell by 3%.
-The first half of the year has been challenging in many ways.
-There is currently a great deal of change in the retail sector, and several chains are adopting a cautious approach.
+During the period January-September, sales decreased by 5% compared to the same period last year.
+Currency-adjusted sales fell by 8%.
+The first three quarters have been challenging in many ways.
+The retail sector is changing and several chains have adopted a cautious approach.
 We have conducted a series of marketing activities during the period in the form of product development and sales initiatives.
 These have been intended to strengthen ITAB’s position in the shops of the future, and have resulted in increased sales costs in the short-term.

-Jönköping 11 July 2018
+Jönköping 26 Oktober 2018

 CEO, ITAB Shop Concept